SensesProject/extreme-events/src/assets/text/en.md

 Total population of exposed land area.

-+++ cat-tropical-cyclone 1
++++ cat-tropical-cyclone median

 Some of the regions most exposed to tropical cyclones are densely populated.
 At higher warming levels, the share of the global exposed population is considerably increased.

 Exposure projections for tropical cyclones are rather conservative, as we only consider the hurricane-force winds but neither storm surges nor heavy precipitation, both typically co-occuring phenomena in a tropical cyclone.

-+++ cat-tropical-cyclone 2
++++ cat-tropical-cyclone climate

 In contrast to the earlier examples, projections for tropical cyclones are driven by a single impact model.
 However, for every climate model and warming level 100 runs of possible tropical cyclones were executed.

++++ cat-tropical-cyclone impact

 Unsuprisingly, these runs project similar outcomes.
 Therefore, we can attribute most of the model spread to the climate models.

 +++ conclusion